tangentsoft/pidp8i/doc/cc8-manual.md

 **Nonstandard.**

-## Additional utility routines:
+## Additional Utility Routines

+The functions that CC8 uses to manipulate the software stack are also available to be called by end-user programs: `PUSH`, `POP`, `PUTSTK`, `POPRET`, and `PCALL`.
+The page zero pointers for this stack are initialized by code in `header.sb`, which is injected into your program’s startup sequence during compilation.

-Some utility functions have been added to header.sb.
-This file contains the initialisation code for the c library (libc.c) and initialises a set of page zero pointers for the commonly used functions in header.sb: PUSH, POP, PUTSTK, POPRET, PCALL.
-In addition there are a set of functions that may be used to provide temporary storage in field 4.
-These functions act like a temporary binary file:
+In addition, there are a set of functions that may be used to provide temporary storage in field 4, acting like a temporary binary file:

 `void iinit(int address)`: Reset the file pointer to an arbitrary address range 0-4095.

-`void stri(int value)`: Store ‘value’ at the current address and increment the address pointer.
+`void stri(int value)`: Store ‘value’ at the current address, and increment the address pointer.

-`int strl()`: Read the word at the current address and do not increment the address.
+`int strl()`: Read the word at the current address, and do not increment the address.

-`int strd()`: Read the word at the current address and increment the address.
+`int strd()`: Read the word at the current address, and increment the address.

-As field 4 is not used by OS/8, the entire field may be used and the address pointer will merely wrap from  4095 to 0.
+As field 4 is not used by OS/8, your program may use the entire field.
+This library code does not check for overflow: going beyond address 4095 will simply wrap to address 0.